 Tenacious Premises Liability Attorney Serving Massachusetts

 There are many different questions that people often have after they suffer injuries in an accident.
 Most of the time, they want to know whether they have a cause of action against the person who may be responsible for their injuries.
-In order to help you better understand your legal rights following an unfortunate slip and fall accident in Massachusetts, we offer a free consultation to discuss your situation and how an experienced lawyer at our office may be able to help you.
+We’ll help you better understand your legal rights following an unfortunate accident caused by negligent maintenance in Massachusetts.
+And we offer a free consultation to discuss your situation and how our legal team may be able to help you.